ameliaxjones/horoscope/README.md

 ## Why I created this app

-This app was created to play around with API's and learn more about React and JS and styling,
+This app was created to play around and learn more about  API's, React and JS.

 ## Api's